Island Farm School Group Visits

 Whether a large group of professionals or students, we offer a competitive group rate to encourage participation.

-With a party of 15 or more, your group will qualify for our special rate of $8 per person (this rate includes sales tax).
-We recommend making arrangements for a school field trip or large group at least 2 weeks in advance, via our online form.
+For groups of 15 or more that book at least 2 weeks in advance, your group will qualify for our special rate of $8 per person (this rate includes sales tax).
+We recommend making arrangements for a school field trips or large groups (professionally guided tours), via our online form.
 We accept only cash or check for large groups.

 For school groups, we recommend one chaperone for every 10 students.
 Because of the nature of the Farm, chaperones are required to stay with their group at all times and are responsible for the conduct and safety of students.